Steven Hart

 • What constraints matter most (time, cost, proximity)?

 Once those are known, irrelevant options disappear.
-What was previously a large, flat, unfriendly content set became a structured decision system.
+What was previously a large, flat, unfriendly content set became a structured, interactive decision system.

-The product now didn’t just present options, it performed the filtering work on behalf of the user.
+The product now didn’t just present options, it performed the filtering work on behalf of the user and could be presented much more simply on the front end.

 The architecture